Theory of intermolecular exchange in coupled spin-1/2 nanographenes

 \subsection{Choice of active space to isolate superexchange mechanisms}

 Importantly, the numerical method permits us to switch on and off the different intermolecular exchange mechanisms.
-If we restrict the active space to the minimal space of non-bonding zero modes, we automatically disable the Coulomb-driven IE. By the contrary, in the case of disconnected zero modes, where intermolecular hybridization is only allowed by third-neighbor hopping, we can take $t_3=0$, to disable the kinetic exchange and include non-zero modes in the active space to allow for Coulomb-driven IE. We can thus study the two different superexchange mechanisms independently.
+If we restrict the active space to the minimal space of non-bonding ZMs, we automatically disable the Coulomb-driven IE. By the contrary, in the case of disconnected ZMs, where intermolecular hybridization is only allowed by third-neighbor hopping, we can take $t_3=0$, to disable the kinetic exchange and include non-zero modes in the active space to allow for Coulomb-driven IE. We can thus study the two different superexchange mechanisms independently.